Home CountryAustralia Top 20 Famous Young Australian Entrepreneurs

 Known for founding the Mexican franchise chain, Zambrero, Sam Prince is a Scottish-born Australian medical doctor and restauranteur of Sri-Lankan descent.

-His restaurant began in Canberra in 2005 and has now spread to 220 locations worldwide, making Prince a billionaire.
+His restaurant business started in Canberra in 2005 and has now spread to 220 locations worldwide, making Prince a billionaire.

 Prince was nominated “Australian of the Year” for ACT in 2012 for his restaurant-supported philanthropy efforts.
 (Source: Wikipedia)